Solids, Liquids & Gases

 Level: Year 1 to 6

-This session focuses on the physical laws that govern the movement of bodies.
+This session focuses on the physical laws that govern the movement of objects.

 We use toys to discover the push & pull forces that make them move.